 When a MSFW or his/her representative files a complaint regarding WP regulations directly with DWS, or when a MSFW complaint is elevated from the Career Center office, the SMA must investigate and attempt to resolve the complaint immediately upon receipt and may, if necessary, conduct a further investigation.

-If resolution at the Division of Workforce Solutions (DWS) level has not been accomplished within 20 business days after the complaint was received by DWS (or after all necessary information has been submitted to DWS), the SMA must make a written determination regarding the complaint and must send electronic copies to the complainant and the respondent.
+If resolution at the DWS level has not been accomplished within 20 business days after the complaint was received by DWS (or after all necessary information has been submitted to DWS), the SMA must make a written determination regarding the complaint and must send electronic copies to the complainant and the respondent.

 C. Apparent Violations